scholacantorum/public-site/events/messiah-sing/index.md

 buyTickets: true
 ---

-Schola welcomes singers of all ages and abilities to **First Congregational Church of Palo Alto** on **Monday, December 16** at **7:30 pm** for its 58th annual _Messiah_ Sing.
+Schola welcomed singers of all ages and abilities to **First Congregational Church of Palo Alto** on **Monday, December 16** at **7:30 pm** for its 58th annual _Messiah_ Sing.

-We will sing the Christmas section of _Messiah_, plus other favorite movements from the work, with orchestra.
+We sang the Christmas section of _Messiah_, plus other favorite movements from the work, with orchestra.
-Come join us in a jubilant celebration of the season!
+We came together in in a jubilant celebration of the season!

-Everyone is encouraged to sing, including the solos!
-Scores will be available or you can bring your own.
+Everyone sang, including in the solos!

 Sponsored by Joan &amp; David Skurnick and Jo Darius.